osrf/gazebo_tutorials/random_numbers/tutorial.md

 ## Message

-Gazebo listens to the `~/world_control` topic, which requires messages of type [http://gazebosim.org/msgs/1.5.0/world__control_8proto.html msgs::WorldControl].
+Gazebo listens to the `~/world_control` topic, which requires messages of type [msgs::WorldControl](http://gazebosim.org/msgs/1.5.0/world__control_8proto.html).
 The world control message may contain a random number seed.